 It’s OK to Flush Anything Down the Toilet

 Your toilet is not a garbage disposal.
 Irregularly shaped objects from the trash can get caught and cause a major blockage in the plumbing system.
 Similarly, the rumour that insists it’s perfectly okay to flush cat litter down the toilet is simply bilge.
-Animal faeces may contain bacteria and parasites proving harmful to humans and the marine life via the sewage system.
+Animal faeces may contain bacteria and parasites proving harmful to humans and marine life via the sewage system.

 Clean the Toilet Bowl with Bleach Tablets

 There is some truth to this myth.
-Putting bleach tablets in the toilet bowl does cleanse and add sparkle to your toilet.
+Putting bleach tablets in the toilet bowl does cleanse and adds sparkle to your toilet.
 However, do not let the tablet linger in the bowl for more than 10 minutes.
 Prolonged exposure to bleach can destroy the plumbing system of a toilet within six months.
 Flush the tablet promptly and thoroughly, and remember to use only those tablets specifically designed for toilets.

 A Little Drip is of No Concern

 According to a recent analysis performed by the Saskatchewan Watershed Authorities, Canadian households lose 1,200 litres of water every year due to a leaky faucet.
-That amount of water can fill as much as seven bathtubs.
+That amount of water can fill as many as seven bathtubs.
 Aside from their drain on water supplies and the ecosystem, leaky faucets also affect your water bill.
 Don’t hesitate to call a trusted plumber to fix this problem right away.

 Are These Plumbing Myths True?, AngiesList.com

-8 Weird-but-True Things You Should Know about Plumbing, GoodHousekeeping.com
+8 Weird-but-True Things You Should Know About Plumbing, GoodHousekeeping.com